 Shirt - White or navy banded polo with school logo from Schoolbelles or Lands End.
 Plain, all white or light blue, traditional, tucked in, sized to fit, clean, pressed look.
 Knit, polo-style shirts, or button-up blouses, long or short sleeved; Oxford button-down collars, long or short-sleeved; Turtleneck or mock turtleneck, long-sleeved.
 Must be tucked into skirt.
-(Only white undergarments may be worn.)
+(Undergarments should not be easily visible.)

-Skirt - Box pleated or pleated skirt from Schoolbelles or Lands End, must be no more than 2" above the knee or 1" below the knee.
+Skirt - Box pleated or pleated skirt from Schoolbelles or Lands End, must be no more than 4" above the knee or 1" below the knee.

-Pants - Dress navy or light khaki twill.
+Pants - Dress navy or like khaki twill.
 No patch pockets; no faded pants.
 Shorts are permitted in Aug., Sept., Oct., April, May, and June.